Skip to main content

 Apply least privilege

 Assign the minimum role needed for each user’s responsibilities.
-Most users should be Project Members or End Users.
+Most users should be Operators (run and chat) or Viewers (read-only); reserve Builder and Admin for those who need them.

 Regular access reviews